Canal Solar Power Project

 The Canal Solar Power Project is a solar canal project launched in Gujarat, India, to use the 532 km long network of Narmada canals across the state for setting up solar panels to generate electricity.
-It was the first ever such project in India.
-This project has been commissioned by SunEdison India.
+The first such project in India, it has been commissioned by SunEdison India.

 Inauguration of pilot project

 On 24 April 2012 Narendra Modi, then Chief Minister of Gujarat, inaugurated a 1 Megawatt (MW) pilot project covering 750 m of the canal.
 The project is situated on the Narmada branch canal near Chandrasan village of Kadi taluka in Mehsana district.

 In addition to generating 1 MW of clean energy the pilot project will also prevent evaporation of 9000000 litres of water annually from the canal.
-The project virtually eliminates the requirement to acquire vast tracts of land and limits evaporation of water. tackling two challenges simultaneously by providing energy and water security.
+The project eliminates the need to acquire vast tracts of land for installing solar panels and limits evaporation of water. tackling two challenges simultaneously by providing energy and water security.

 Engineering and construction

 The engineering, procurement and construction contract for the project was awarded to SunEdison at a cost of ₹177.1 million.
 The pilot project was developed on a 750-meter stretch of the canal by Gujarat State Electricity Corporation (GSECL) with support from Sardar Sarovar Narmada Nigam Ltd. (SSNNL), which owns and maintains the canal network.